 - Expired tests are unreliable because the chemicals used to detect hormones in the urine will dissipate over time.
 This can lead to a malfunction of the pregnancy test.

 - Many fertility medications contain hormones to help a woman conceive and prepare her body for pregnancy.
 If a test is taken too soon after the medication was administered it could cause a false read.

 - As sad as it is, miscarriages are most likely in the very early stages of pregnancy.
 In some cases, a woman may not realize she miscarried, and even though she technically is no longer pregnant, her body is still behaving as though it is.
 This causes elevated hormone levels, which we already know a test will detect.

 2. Do Some Soul Searching

-In an ideal world, everyone would be happy and able to raise their child but this is not a perfect world.
-There are many situations that a woman might find herself in when she becomes pregnant, and not all of them are fairy-tales.
+In an ideal world, everyone would be happy and able to raise their child, but that's not reality.
+There are many situations that a woman might find herself in when she becomes pregnant, and not all of them are fairy tales.
 Once you know for sure you’re pregnant, take a day or two to do some serious thinking.
 Ask yourself questions such as: